Book a pandit for Vat Savitri Puja in a single click

 The goal of this fast remains the same despite the variations in dates.
 Many women adhere to the belief that this fast should be observed between Trayodashi and Amavasya in the Jyeshtha month and between Trayodashi and Poornima in the Shukla Paksha.
 The majority of devotees of Lord Vishnu observe this fast on full moons.

 The event honours Devi Savitri, who forced the Lord of Death (Yama Raj) to give her deceased spouse’s life.
 Women offer prayers to a banyan tree on this day.
-Celebrations are held twice a year following the Hindu lunar calendar.
+Twice a year, following the Hindu lunar calendar, people hold celebrations.

 According to Hindu mythology, the Vat (Banyan) tree symbolizes the “Trimurtis,” or Lord Vishnu, Lord Brahma, and Lord Shiva.
-People who worship a banyan tree are purported to be fortunate.
+People purportedly worshiping a banyan tree are considered fortunate.
 Numerous writings and Puranas, like the Skanda Purana, Bhavishyottara Purana, Mahabharata, etc., discuss the significance of the fast.

 Hindu married women fast and perform Vat Savitri rituals to wish for their husbands’ wealth, well-being, and longevity.
-The observance of Vat Savitri Vrat is seen as a sign of a married woman’s commitment to and genuine love for her husband.
+A married woman observes Vat Savitri Vrat to show her commitment to and genuine love for her husband.

 According to legend, on the counsel of a sage, King Ashvapati and his childless queen of the Madra Kingdom diligently performed a puja in honour of the Sun God Savitr.
 The goddess, pleased with the couple’s devotion, gave them a daughter, whom they called Savitri in her honour.
 The girl lived a hermit’s lifestyle despite being born to a monarch.

 The monarch instructed Savitri to hunt for a husband for herself after failing to locate a suitable marriage for his daughter.
 In her search for a potential spouse, Savitri met Satyavan, the exiled blind King Dyumatsena’s son.
-When she told her father about her choice, Narad Muni intervened and said that Satyavan, the man she had chosen as her husband, would pass away within a year and wouldn’t be given any more time on earth.
+Narad Muni intervened when she told her father about her choice and said that Satyavan, the man she had chosen as her husband, would pass away within a year and wouldn’t be given any more time on earth.

 King Asvapati submitted to Savitri’s will after all attempts to persuade her to change her mind failed.
-Satyavan’s parents resided in the forest, so Savitri followed her husband there after they got married.
+Satyavan’s parents resided in the forest, so her husband Savitri went there after they got married.
 She abandoned her regal attire and decided to live as a hermit, which suited her temperament and her husband’s lifestyle.

 Savitri began fasting three days before the day of reckoning, and on the designated day, she went to the forest with her husband.
 Satyavan died after falling off a banyan tree while chopping wood.
 The death god Yama came to reclaim Satyavan’s soul.

 Legend says that Savitri pursued Lord Yama and would not give up the fight.
 After she followed Yama for three days and nights, he gave in and told her to wish for anything other than Satyavan’s life.
-She continued to pursue Yama when her first and second wishes—to regain her father-in-law’s kingdom and his sight—were fulfilled.
+She continued to pursue Yama after fulfilling her first and second wishes, which were to regain her father-in-law’s kingdom and his sight.

 When the fast lasts for three days straight, devotees drink water along with the Vat (Banyan) tree roots.
 They wrap a crimson or yellow sacred thread around the Vat tree’s trunk after praying to it.